DiegoCarpenter/QuackHacks_25/README.md

 - Local storage persistence for all saved wallets.

-- Clean, dark-mode UI designed for Chrome’s popup environment.
+- Clean, dark + light mode UI designed for Chrome’s popup environment.

 - No backend or server dependencies.